hezijin/conservedPos/README.md

 ## Description

-Description: The goal of conservedPos package is to find important conserved sites for small target region by conducting a site-specific analysis for a set of aligned DNA sequences.
+The goal of conservedPos package is to find important conserved sites for small target region by conducting a site-specific analysis for a set of aligned DNA sequences.
 The package will provide function to count nucleotides occurrances in each position independently and calculates the frequency of the nucleotides in order to quantify the conservity of each position.

 ## Installation